ianmuge/interview-challenge-tttech/README.md

 ```
 ansible-playbook  -u ec2-user  -i ec2.py  -T 60 -f 100 --private-key=~/{keypair}.pem Deploy.yml
 ```

+- **Task 1**: This exposes a hello world page hosted on an nginx base image, reachable on port 8080.
+- **Task 2**: This acts as a proxy fetching requests from the initial nginx hello-world container
+- **Task 3**:
 - P.S. : You should allow the working ports on the AWS security Group to allow for access
+    - 8080
+    - 80
+    - 22